 Towns don't get much prettier than Greytown.
-It's known for its great food and sophisticated shopping, cute colonial cottages, historic trees and extra-ordinary chocolate!
+It's so pretty it's won the award for NZ's Most Beautiful Small Town - which we're pretty chuffed about!
+Greytown's known for its great food and sophisticated shopping, cute colonial cottages, historic trees and extra-ordinary chocolate!
 With its small, owner operated shops that are high quality and distinctive, Greytown offers the antithesis of big box shopping or bland and samey malls you find in many large centres these days.
 Yep, you need to come and check it out!

 You can even come from Wellington on a full day guided tour with the Country Village Heaven Greytown Tour.
 Experience beautiful boutique shopping, lunch, wine and cheese while all of your transport is taken care of.